urlaunched-com/MFNavigationBarAppearing/README.md

 The offset from the top of the screen, when you need to start navigation bar appearing.

 #### navigationBarEndAppearingOffset (Optional)
 The offset when navigation bar appearing should end.
 If the value is not provided, it will be calculated depending on the height of the navigation bar.

 #### appearingTitle (Optional)
 Title which will be appear interactively.

+#### appearingTitleStartOffsetAfterAppearingNavBar (Optional)
+The offset (delay in pixels) befor starting title appearing.
+0 by default.

+#### appearingTitleEndOffsetAfterAppearingNavBar (Optional)
+The offset when navigation bar appearing should be finish.
+By default title will be appeared together with navigation bar.